The Norfolk Terrier belongs to the Terriers in the FCI grouping.

 Well suited to apartment life and urban areas.

 Bonds to whole family.
-Norfolk Terriers play well with kids and are robust enough to handle a little roughhousing.
-However, they are small dogs and young kids may accidentally hurt them with overzealous hugs and play.
-Always keep a close watch, especially with toddlers.
+Norfolk Terriers play well with kids and can handle some roughhousing.
+However, be mindful and always keep a close watch as young kids may unintentionally hurt them with intrusive hugs and play, which can be reciprocated with snaps or bites.
 Good with other dogs and cats, not to be trusted with other smaller animals.

 Low to Moderate.
 Norfolk Terriers are eager to please, but can be somewhat stubborn when it comes to training.
 Some can be slow to housetrain, but will learn control when taken outside on a routine.
 Basic obedience commands can be picked up in a jiffy, in a positive reinforcement setting packed with rewards.